KSOP and KFQD Disaster Relief Operations

 Allow me to digress just a bit.
 Before we left for Rutherford County Airport, our Moore County Airport (designator KSOP) was busy in its own right with preparing supplies to be delivered to the most inaccessible and most devastated parts of our State, some of the supplies dropped aerially because there was no other way to get the supplies into these devastated areas.
 The numbers of volunteers at Moore County Airport was remarkable and included moms holding babies in harnesses next to their chests and children, all pitching in to help.
 KSOP’s lobby was a beehive of activity involving caring, giving people who self-organized for the betterment of their fellow citizens in need.
 It was truly heartwarming.

 Boxes of supplies were lashed with a makeshift parachute (fashioned from a tarp as you can see in the below photo) and aircraft from KSOP flew low over the areas identified as having the greatest need and pushed the boxes from the aircraft, the makeshift parachutes slowing the decent of the supplies to allow, for the most part, undamaged boxes to land where they could be retrieved.
 One or two swings in the chute and there you go!
-Military canvas equipment bags (we called them “B-4 Bags” when I was in the Marines) were filled with supplies and also pushed out of the low-level-flying aircraft originating from Moore County Airport.
+Military canvas equipment bags (we called them “Parachute Bags” when I was in the Marines) were filled with supplies and also pushed out of the low-level-flying aircraft originating from Moore County Airport.

 (First photo) Aerial drop-ready boxes in the Moore County Airport lobby.
 Photo by Barry Fetzer.